 Employer-sponsored (group) disability insurance exists, but usually is more restrictive than your own, individual policy.
 Additionally, group disability insurance benefits are taxable.
 Contrast to an individual policy, the benefit is income tax free.

 And, you can then use this benefit to pay for the student loan instead of tapping into your own resources.

 So, for under $20 per month, you will be protected should these two events happen.

 Does that sound like “selling”?
 No, it is responsibility.

 Again, this only an example.
 Premiums rates depend on age, gender, health among other factors.
 The cost isn’t expensive, especially when balanced against the risk.

 Moreover, as with the life insurance, you will want to make sure you have adequate disability insurance on yourself.

 A Few More Types Worth Considering

 There are other insurances to consider: critical illness and accident policies, for example.
-These insurances could be beneficial and provide protection, but it is best to focus on the above three first.
+These insurances could be beneficial and provide protection, but it is best to focus on life and disability insurance first.